-A texture is an image file used to help define the appearance of an object.
+A texture is an image file used to help define the appearance of an object in your scene.

-You can apply one or more textures to a material, then apply the material to an object in the scene.
+You can apply one or more textures to a material, then apply the material to an object.

 Spark AR Studio supports PNG and JPG texture files.
-Image files can be a maximum of 1024x1024 pixels in size.
+Files can be a maximum of 1024x1024 pixels in size.

 To add a texture to your project:

-You can also apply textures directly to materials in the Inspector panel, without importing them into the project first.
+You can also add textures directly to materials, without adding them to your project first:

 To apply a texture to a material:

-When you select a texture in the Assets panel, you'll see its properties in the Inspector tab.
+When you select a texture in the Assets Panel, you'll see its properties in the Inspector.

 Which properties you'll be able to change will depend on the type of texture you're using.